slackapi/node-slack-sdk/docs/_main/getting_started.md

   allows the app to use a bot token.
 Learn about the [different types of tokens](https://api.slack.com/docs/token-types).

-* You now know how to build a Slack app for a single workspace, [learn how to implement Slack OAuth](https://api.slack.com/docs/oauth) to make your app installable in many workspaces.
+* You now know how to build a Slack app for a single workspace, [learn how to implement Slack" OAuth](https://api.slack.com/authentication/oauth-v2) to make your app installable in many workspaces.
 If you are using [Passport](http://www.passportjs.org/) to handle authentication, you may find the [`@aoberoi/passport-slack`](https://github.com/aoberoi/passport-slack) strategy package helpful.